Soan Papdi (film)

 Soan Papdi (சோன்பப்டி) is a 2015 Tamil language comedy crime thriller film directed by Sivani.
-The film features Sri, child actor Sahil Kirpalani (making his debut), Priya, and Niranjana in lead roles, while Manobala and Pattimandram Raja play supporting roles.
+The film features Sri, child actor Sahil Kirpalani (making his debut), Priya Atlee, and Niranjana in lead roles, while Manobala and Pattimandram Raja play supporting roles.
 The music was composed by Dhanraj Manickam.
 The film released on 29 May 2015.

 Plot

 The story is about an engineer who lands in a mysterious quandary and how he begins to unravel the mystery around it.

 Soundtrack

 The soundtrack album for Soan Papdi was composed by Dhanraj Manickam.
 The lyrics penned by Na.
 Muthukumar, Annamalai, and S. Kalaivani.